Yuri Khanon: Works

-Since 2006, Yuri Khanon switched to a special «reverse method» of creativity, when «one score is written forward, and the other is simultaneously back to its complete destruction».
-This is his Hermetic answer:

-"This world is a criminal, it deserves nothing but ash"...
+Since 2006, Khanon switched to a special "reverse method" of creativity, when "one score is written forward, and the other is simultaneously back to its complete destruction".
+This is his hermetic answer: "This world is a criminal, it deserves nothing but ash..."

 Works for the cinema

-Yuri Khanon worked for the cinema only for a short period between 1988 and 1991.
-He composed his first soundtrack (for "Days of Eclipse" by Alexander Sokurov) already as a Conservatory student.
+Khanon worked for the cinema only for a short period between 1988 and 1991.
+He composed his first soundtrack (for Days of Eclipse by Alexander Sokurov) already as a Saint Petersburg Conservatory student.